CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 }
 ````

-In this example `destSetter` is a helper method in the abstract base class that returns a code block that sets the value of the destination (entity) field.
+In this example `destSetter` is a helper method in the abstract base class to create a code block that sets the value of the destination (entity) field.

 The most complex transformation would add a field with an `EnumStringExtractor` object, create code to initialize it appropriately, and code to invoke it to copy the enum's value into an entity field: